band-together/api/README.md

 All the reads

-All code should have JavaDoc, unit tests.
+All code should have JavaDoc and unit tests.

+PRs must be approved by at least one other person before merging, and "dev" branch is the main branch we merge work into.
+"Master" branch will be used for releases, and "integration" will be used for RCs.

+In order to contribute, fork the repository and create a branch per tasks, and open a PR to the "dev" branch from your fork.

 To start your Docker container with a mysql database, do the following: